Sang-it/Sang-it/README.md

 <p align="center">
-You can find me here:
+You can find me here :
 </br>
 <a href="https://www.linkedin.com/in/sang-it/" targer="_blank">Linkedin</a>
 </p>